ktomk/pipelines/README.md

 they need to.
 Pipelines always prefers locally stored containers.

+#### Services?
+Check!

+The local pipeline runner runs all the service containers on your host.
+This is similar to [use services and databases in Bitbucket Pipelines][BBPL-SRV] \[BBPL-SRV].

+Even before any pipeline step makes use of a service, a service definition can already be tested with the `--service` option turning setting up services in pipelines into a new experience.

+  * Further reading: [*Working with Pipeline Services*](doc/PIPELINES-SERVICES.md)

 #### Default Image

 The pipelines command uses the default image like Bitbucket Pipelines does ("`atlassian/default-image`").
-Get started out of the box, but keep in mind it has roughly 3 GB (previously 2 GB) uncompressed.
+Get started out of the box, but keep in mind it has roughly 1.4 GB.

 #### Pipelines inside Pipeline